Chapter

 Sally gently opened the window, watching as the reflection of the light bulb

 disappeared with the receding glass.
 Cool evening air drifted inward.
-"No, no I'm not,"
+"No,

 she said simply.